erigontech/erigon/README.md

 ### Windows

-Windows users may run erigon in 2 possible ways:
+Windows users may run erigon in 3 possible ways:

 * Build executable binaries natively for Windows using provided `win-build.ps1` PowerShell script which has to be run with local Administrator privileges.
   The script creates `libmdbx.dll` (MDBX is current default database for Erigon) and copies it into Windows's `system32` folder (generally `C:\Windows\system32`).
+  There are some requirements for a successful native build on windows :
+  * [Git](https://git-scm.com/downloads) for Windows must be installed.
+If you're cloning this repository is very likely you already have it
+  * [GO Programming Language](https://golang.org/dl/) must be installed.
+Minimum required version is 1.16
+  * [Chocolatey package manager](https://chocolatey.org/) for Windows must be installed.
+By Chocolatey you need to install the following components : `cmake`, `make`, `mingw` by `choco install cmake make mingw`.

-  Though is still possible to run erigon with LMDB database there's a caveat which might cause your experience with LMDB on Windows uncomfortable: data file allocation is fixed so you need to know in advance how much space you want to allocate for database file using the command line option `--lmdb.mapSize`
+  Though is still possible to run erigon with LMDB database there's a caveat which might cause your experience with LMDB on Windows uncomfortable: data file allocation is fixed so you need to know in advance how much space you want to allocate for database file using the command line option `--lmdb.mapSize`.
+  Please be advised Erigon will completely remove LMDB support in future releases thus we warmly suggest to resync using the default MDBX database.

 * Use Docker :  see [docker-compose.yml](./docker-compose.yml)

-Note that we used to have documentation about using WSL to build Erigon on Windows, which is now removed.
-This is because we do not consider WSL builds safe when interacting with our database backend - there is a chance of losing data and corrupting database.
+* Use WSL (Windows Subsystem for Linux) **strictly on version 2**.
+Under this option you can build Erigon just as you would on a regular Linux distribution.
+You can point your data also to any of the mounted Windows partitions (eg. `/mnt/c/[...]`, `/mnt/d/[...]` etc) but in such case be advised performance is impacted: this is due to the fact those mount points use `DrvFS` which is a network file system and, additionally, MDBX locks the db for exclusive access which implies only one process at a time can access data.
+This has consequences on the running of `rpcdaemon` which has to be configured as **Remote DB** even if it is executed on the very same computer.
+If instead your data is hosted on the native Linux filesystem non limitations apply.

 Key features
 ============